-Coolist’s Coolest: There’s flashier bikes on this list, but none capture the essence of what a commuter bike is like the Prescott.
+Coolist’s Coolest: There are flashier bikes on this list, but none capture the essence of what a commuter bike is like the Prescott.
 Stabilized storage holds your gear in place and keeps wobble in check while riding loaded.
 Coaster brakes make stopping smooth, and the apple-cheeked vintage appearance hides a Sunday speedster.

 Brooklyn Bicycle Co.
 Wythe

 Dark Horse: Black on black isn’t always the best choice, but if you’re looking to ride the bike Darth Vader would use to commute to telekenetic-strangling class, here it is.
 A flip-flop hub takes this from fixie to single-speed with quick-release brakes that make disassembly a snap.